 We may check the tax assessor’s record.The county’s parcel search is one of the more valuable tools because it gives an overview of the parcel such as number of units, recent sale, current valuation for tax purposes, actual taxes paid and assessors identifier (AIN.
 (See this Dayani example.)
 Sometimes the landlord we’re researching is actually renting a condominium.
 Condos are generally — but not always! — exempt from rent stabilization.
 Condo properties are denoted by multiple AINs in the assessor’s parcel record one per unit.

-Next we want to identify the business doing the apartment leasing.
+Identify the business doing the apartment leasing.
 Search the city’s business license database by address by choosing ‘business address’ in the drop-down menu.
 Enter the street number and street name (for example ‘151 Maple’ but a directional like north, south or west is not necessary).
 The license shows only the operator name and license number.
 Searching one of Dayani’s properties shows ‘Luxor Properties Inc’ as the operator.

 The Charleville property is a 5-unit corner at Maple.
 It is adjacent to 153 South Maple, in fact.
 If two properties suggests a longer-term business plan, then three contiguous parcels is a definite sign of a speculator-in-waiting.
 That’s no mom-and-pop!